nixworks/public/news/2016/11/15/README.md

 ##### Sandy Hook Elementary School shootings
 ### [The families of those killed in the Sandy Hook Elementary School shootings of 2012 ask the Connecticut Supreme Court to reverse a lower court dismissal of their lawsuit against Remington Arms, maker of the Bushmaster rifle used by murderer Adam Lanza. ](/news/2016/11/15/the-families-of-those-killed-in-the-sandy-hook-elementary-school-shootings-of-2012-ask-the-connecticut-supreme-court-to-reverse-a-lower-cour.md)
-_Context: Connecticut Supreme Court, Adam Lanza, Bushmaster rifle, Remington Arms, Sandy Hook Elementary School shootings_
+_Context: Adam Lanza, Sandy Hook Elementary School shootings, Remington Arms, Connecticut Supreme Court, Bushmaster rifle_

 ##### Court of cassation
 ### [Egypt's court of cassation overturns the death sentence on Mohamed Morsi and five other members of the Muslim Brotherhood.
 The court orders a retrial of six men for their roles in releasing the prisoners from the Wadi el-Natrun prison. ](/news/2016/11/15/egypt-s-court-of-cassation-overturns-the-death-sentence-on-mohamed-morsi-and-five-other-members-of-the-muslim-brotherhood-the-court-orders.md)